10 Tips on How to Rank on the First Page of Google in 2023

-With approximately 4 billion searches made on Google every day, today’s online marketers, website owners and online businesses must know how to perform well in the organic search results.
-In order to do this, we need to know what ranking factors Google looks for when ranking content on the web.
+With approximately 4 billion searches made on Google every day, today’s online marketers, website owners, and online businesses must know how to perform well in organic search results.
+To do this, we need to know what ranking factors Google looks for when ranking content on the web.

 Yes, I know what you are thinking.
 Two hundred factors is a very long list to keep track of.
 You don’t necessarily need to memorize all 200 of them.
 There are a lot of great resources you can use as a reference.
 Here you can see the SEO list of ranking factors on one page.